 Help us serve your servers.

 What does your donation achieve?

-- The unit cost of producing and delivering a single adult serving size meal ranges between $1.00 and $3.00 depending on protein content and dietary requirements.
+- The unit cost of producing a single adult serving size meal ranges between $1.00 and $3.00 depending on protein content and dietary requirements.

 - We cater for vegans, vegetarians, coeliacs and those who are nut and lactose allergic/intolerant